 Libby prefers keeping company with Lucie and Mae and has been known to share a meal or two with them.
 In the wild, tortoises spend up to 95% of their time in their burrows and seldom get to see other tortoises.
 Libby is enjoying a middle-aged growth spurt: she has gained more than 2 pounds in the last 5 years.

-Lucie is the Grand Dame of the habitat, is also the smallest (weighing slightly over 6 pounds) and most easily recognized due to her shell.
-Lucie had an inadequate diet during her younger years which resulted in a misshapen shell.
+Lucie, the Grand Dame of the habitat, is also the smallest (weighing slightly over 6 pounds) and most easily recognized due to her shell.
+Lucie had an inadequate diet during her younger years, which resulted in a misshapen shell.
 Tortoises are so slow growing that the effects of a poor diet are not noticeable until it is too late.
-Lucie laid six eggs in 2010 and enjoys following Maxine around the habitat.
+Lucie laid six eggs in 2010 and enjoys socializing with habitat guests as well as her female buddies.

 Mae loves soaking day, she always takes a big drink.
 Tortoises only need to drink water one time a year because they can re-use the water in their bladders.
 When a tortoise gets scared it may empty its bladder.
 If it canít get a drink, it may get dehydrated; so donít scare any tortoises!

-Max, the official spokes-tortoise for Red Rock Canyon, is our version of Punxsutawney Phil: Schoolchildren from Clark County try to guess the exact date and time that Max will emerge from brumation thereby announcing warm weather has returned to Las Vegas.
-Max, being an independent young man, has his own timeline and sometimes wonít come out until April or May.
+Max joined the habitat in April 2010 and has regularly impressed visitors and volunteers with his social skills.
+As he is an independent young man, he follows his own timeline and sometimes wonít come out of brumation until April.
 We refer to him as the twenty-something who likes to stay up late and sleep in until noon.
-Actually, Max is the only tortoise whose age is known: he was hatched in 1989 making him the youngest of the Rock Stars.
+Actually, Max is the only tortoise in the habitat whose age is known: he was hatched in 1989 making him the youngest of the Rock Stars.
+This could change with the new girls!!

 Shelby is trying to warm up in this photo.
 She had been brumating (reptile hibernation) from October until February.
 She just came out of the burrow and was looking for the sun.
 She also has an interesting physical feature: She has an extra scute on her shell.
 Maybe this is how she got her name?